 If she didn’t count the other times she had been grossed out by the wet, squelchy, chewing noise sister Labake made when she ate and had silently called upon the sour spirit of suffocation to obstruct her air passage…

-Yes, that time too.
+Yes, those times too.

 Her first impression of the man’s hands… that they could crush a man’s skull… Was that how he did it?
 Did he crush his victim’s head with his bare hands?